ITSS Academic Technology Team is hosting a limited pilot of interactive display technologies for Fall 2021 and Spring 22.

 - Color Wheel - Choose from a palette of colors

-- Math Tools - a collection of precisions measuring and drawing devices.
+- Math Tools - a collection of precision measuring and drawing devices.

 - Change Roll - Advances background for a clean canvas to draw on